The Lifestyle & Design of Japanese Minimalism

 Minimalism and Japanese Idiosyncrasy

 In this culture, getting by with less is embraced.
 Japanese people lean towards a simpler lifestyle and lead happier lives with less.
 The Japanese concept of tea ceremonies is a prime example of this.
+At that moment, all else fades away as one delights in a cup of hot tea and blissful conversation.
+It’s an epitome of minimalism many centuries before becoming a trend!

 Traditional Japanese house

+In the wake of Japan’s catastrophic 2011 earthquake, many Japanese citizens began looking to minimalism as a way to break away from an increasingly excessive consumption culture.
 According to Sasaki, one should focus on getting only what is necessary and important for their life instead of giving in to excess.
 This includes furniture that may be used infrequently or seasonally.

-Minimalism encourages individuals truly prioritize themselves above all else!
+Minimalism encourages individuals to truly prioritize themselves above all else!
 These aspects of Japanese culture further prove just how important minimalism is in this culture.

 Japanese Minimalism and Nature

-Tapping into traditional culture allows us to create spaces that don’t feel synthetic – with cozy whites contrasting against hues inspired by plants like browns, beiges, greys and greens.
+Japanese minimalism is rooted in nature, from the natural textures of wood and stone to its palette of earthy tones.
+Tapping into traditional culture allows us to create spaces that don’t feel synthetic – with cozy whites contrasting against hues inspired by plants like browns, beiges, greys, and greens.
+Japanese art also embraces all of these design principles.

 minimal Japanese wood and paper screen

-Nordic minimalism uses whites and blues for an idyllic cabin-like interior while Japanese style brings nature into play with natural materials and furnishings.
+If you’re looking to create a relaxed, tranquil oasis in your home, there are two minimalist approaches that could do the trick and spark joy!
+Nordic minimalism uses whites and blues for an idyllic cabin-like interior design theme, while Japanese style brings nature into play with natural materials and furnishings.

 minimalist japanese stairs